Chapter 15.08

 11. Rear Facade.
 The rear facades of buildings have different functional characteristics and are not expected to replicate the same rhythm, proportions, or western theme details as the front-facing facade.

 C. Color.
 All structures, signs and artwork shall be period-authentic color.
 Untreated new or weathered wood siding is permitted; clear-coating or water-sealing of wood siding with modern sealants is not period-authentic and is not allowed, although use of clear oil as a preservative is permitted.
 The town council shall adopt a set of allowed westernization colors for structures, signs and artwork subject to this chapter.
-All colors shall be matte finish.
-All colors used shall match the allowed westernization colors exactly.
-Colors used for coloring building elements or coloring signs shall be as presented on the set of allowed westernization colors and not mixed, blended, layered or graded; artwork and murals may employ greater freedom using allowed westernization colors.
+All colors shall be matte finish and shall match the allowed westernization colors.
+Colors used for coloring building elements or coloring signs shall be as presented on the set of allowed westernization colors and may be blended, layered, or graded; artwork and murals may employ greater freedom using allowed westernization colors.

 D. Hardware.
 All hardware used on exterior surfaces must be period-authentic in style.
 Exterior hardware shall be metal with a matte finish.
 Photographs of proposed hardware must accompany application for a westernization permit and be approved by the WDRB.